mas16/keyboard/README.md

 ## Description
 This Python app creates an 8-bit/chiptune audio file from a simple text representation of sheet music.
 The app currently supports mono (1 channel) and stereo (2 channel) audio.

+The logic is derived from nuclear magnetic resonance data processing software I wrote while a grad student.

 ## Example Output